DOI-USGS/dataRetrieval/README.md

 A Mac example:

 	install.packages("/Users/userA/RPackages/Statistic/dataRetrieval_1.2.1.tar.gz", repos=NULL, type="source")

+Another easy way to find and install a package, simply use:

+	install.packages(file.choose(), repos=NULL)

+And a window will open allowing you to browse to the package.

 ### Note on updating versions:
 Some users have found it necessary to delete the package folders before installing newer versions of either dataRetrieval or EGRET.
 If you are experiencing an issue after updating a package, trying deleting the package folder, the default location for Windows is something like this: